 Until recently, the majority of the content that we provided to our users was in print, picture or graphical format and was either created internally or licensed to us by third parties for little or no charge.
-However, we have been providing recently and we intend to continue to provide increasing amounts of audio and video content to our users, such as the broadcast of music, film content, speeches, news footage, concerts and other special events, through our broadcast services division and our other media properties, and such content mequire us to make substantial payments to third parties from whom we will license or acquire such content.
+However, we have been providing recently and we intend to continue to provide increasing amounts of audio and video content to our users, such as the broadcast of music, film content, speeches, news footage, concerts and other special events, through our broadcast services division and our other media properties, and such content may require us to make substantial payments to third parties from whom we will license or acquire such content.
 For example, in order to broadcast music through our online properties, we are currently required to pay royalties both on the copyright in the musical compositions and the copyright in the actual sound recordings of the music to be broadcast.
-Through our broadcast services division, we currently have license agreement sin place with ASCAP and BMI, and are in negotiations for a license agreement with SESAC, that permit us to license the copyright for the public performance of musical compositions for which they control the rights.
+Through our broadcast services division, we currently have license agreements in place with ASCAP and BMI, and are in negotiations for a license agreement with SESAC, that permit us to license the copyright for the public performance of musical compositions for which they control the rights.
 With respect to the copyrights in the specific sound recordings that we desire to broadcast, we must either secure a license directly from the record labels that own the rights to such recordings, or pay a statutory license fee.
-The statutory license fee and other terms for these licenses have not yet been determined and, therefore, the costs of broadcasting music through our online properties with music licensing rights impose terms that make it difficult or impossible to broadcast music.
-We male to provide music clonent to our users in a cost-effective manner.
-We believe that users of Internet services such as the Yahoo! online properties will increasing/y demand high-quality audio and video content.
-The revenue that we receive as a result of our users sould have a material adverse effect on our busuiness, operating results and financi
+The statutory license fee and other terms for these licenses have not yet been determined and, therefore, the costs of broadcasting music through our online properties remains unclear.
+If these royalty rates are above our expectations, if the royalty rates charged by the various performance rights societies increase or if any of these or other parties with music licensing rights impose terms that make it difficult or impossible to broadcast music, we may be unable to provide music content to our users in a cost-effective manner.
+We believe that users of Internet services such as the Yahoo! online properties will increasingly demand high-quality audio and video content.
+The revenue that we receive as a result of our audio and video broadcasts may not justify the costs of provide music societ.
+Our inability to cost-effectively provide high-quality audio and/or video content to our users could have a material adverse effect on our business, operating results and financial condition.

-To successfully improve our rich media offerings, we must rely on the deployment of a true multicasting net
+To successfully improve our rich media offerings, we must rely on the deployment of a true multicasting network.

-The streaming services that we acquired upon our acquisition of broadcast.com originally deployed unicasting (one user per company originated stream) chnology to broadcast audio and video programming to users over the Internet.
-Recently, it began to deploy another broadcast technology, multicasting (multiple users per company originated stream). believe that demand for multicasting will continue to expand and, as a result, we must continue to enhance this capability in the future.
+The streaming services that we acquired upon our acquisition of broadcast.com originally deployed unicasting (one user per company originated stream) technology to broadcast audio and video programming to users over the Internet.
+Recently, it began to deploy another broadcast technology, multicasting (multiple users per company originated stream).
+We believe that demand for multicasting will continue to expand and, as a result, we must continue to enhance this capability in the future.